Data-Science-East-AFrica/Introduction-To-Python/README.md

 Python becomes the best solution in many domains from web applications, data analysis, data science, machine learning, and AI.

-Read More about Python 101 here at our [Dev.to blog](https://dev.to/grayhat/python-101-introduction-to-python-3kg5)
+Read more about Python 101 [here at our Dev.to blog](https://dev.to/grayhat/python-101-introduction-to-python-3kg5)

-### Boot Camp Classe Recording’s
+### Boot Camp Class Recording’s

----
 #### Introduction
-- Watch our Introduction here on [Youtube](https://youtu.be/DGc-4_zxyXo).Kindly comment if you have any queries, and like if you enjoy it.
+- Watch our Introduction [here on Youtube](https://youtu.be/DGc-4_zxyXo).Kindly comment if you have any queries, and like if you enjoy it.
  If you find the video useful, as always, you can share along with your peers.Success!
 - You can also read the Introductory [Class Slides here](https://docs.google.com/presentation/d/1cOabved-UNNl-LWO9VBEHZ15cMMoI_OVApdr_I52M6M/edit?usp=sharing)

 ---
-### First Class:
+### First Class
-Week 1, Day 1.
+### Week 1, Day 1

 - Watch our Week One Lesson recorded here on [Youtube](https://youtu.be/T7cxxEgQ0iQ).Kindly comment if you have any queries, and like if you enjoy it.
  If you find the video useful, as always, you can share along with your peers.Success!